SenseNet/docs.sensenet.com/content/guides/settings/column-settings.md

 ![Global Setting Result](../img/global_column_settings_preview.png "The result of the Global Settings in the Content Explorer")

-## Column Settings for a specific content
+## Column Setting for a specific contents

-You can set the columns to be displayed in the Content Explorer for a specific content.
-Just simply click on the srewdriver icon on the top left corner of the Content Explorer and edit the JSON File.

-for example: You want to set the displayed columns for your Calendar
+If you need a special field to be visible in different contents, simply click on the screwdriver icon on the top left corner of the Content Explorer and edit the JSON file.
+For example, if you want to set the visible columns for your calendar so you can see when it has been created and modified, you can edit the JSON file to include those columns.

 ![Setup Local Column Settings](../img/global_column_settings.png "Open the JSON editor for local Column Settings")